 General Effects on Financial Aid

-- Student’s who drop classes during the first 14 days will have their aid adjusted based on their enrollment status.
+- Students who drop classes during the first 14 days will have their aid adjusted based on their enrollment status.
 All types of financial aid are subject to this rule.

 - Any student who drops below 6 undergraduate or 5 graduate hours during the first 14 days will have their loan awards cancelled for that term.

 - Students must be in attendance at least 61% of the semester to earn 100% of their aid.
 Any student who withdraws prior to 61% of the semester will have their aid adjusted for the semester.
-This may result in a balance owed to the University.
+This may result in a balance owed to the college.
 Please check with Records Office for the 61% date.

-- Any student who is reported by their instructors as “stopped attending” or “never attended” in all classes will be classified as an unofficial withdrawal from the university.
+- Any student who is reported by their instructors as “stopped attending” or “never attended” in all classes will be classified as an unofficial withdrawal from the college.
 Students will have their financial aid adjusted and/or may lose future eligibility for all types of financial aid.

 Effects on the Tennessee Lottery Scholarship

-- Any first-time freshman who withdraws from the university during the first 14 days will have their Lottery Scholarship(s) cancelled for that semester.
+- Any first-time freshman who withdraws from the college during the first 14 days will have their Lottery Scholarship(s) cancelled for that semester.
 However, students will not lose future eligibility for the Lottery Scholarship if they re-enroll within 16 months from their high school graduation date.

-- Any student who is enrolled as a full-time student, 12 or more hours, and drops below 12 hours after the first 14 days of a semester will not have adjustments made to their Lottery award(s) for the current semester, unless a tuition credit is granted by the university.
+- Any student who is enrolled as a full-time student, 12 or more hours, and drops below 12 hours after the first 14 days of a semester will not have adjustments made to their Lottery award(s) for the current semester, unless a tuition credit is granted by the college.
 The student will, however, lose future eligibility for their Lottery Scholarship(s).

 Contact your counselor in the Financial Aid Office to discuss specific details regarding your Lottery Scholarship.